Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Compiler Support

 \subsection{Accelerator ISAs and Code Generation}

-Many accelerators for machine learning e.g., Cambricon-X \cite{zhang2016cambricon}, Scaledeep \cite{venkataramani2017scaledeep}, Thinker \cite{yin2017thinker}, and DnnWeaver \cite{sharma2016high} expose a high-level ISA where some instructions perform high-level tensor operations (e.g., a matrix-matrix multiplication, convolution, dot product, pooling, and sigmoid).
-Such hardware accelerators simplify the mission of the compiler since the compiler can now call those high-level operations instead of generating a low level-code and optimizing it.
-However, the compiler still has to manage the data copies automatically.
-This subsection describes such high-level tensor ISAs used by accelerators and machine code generation.
+Accelerators, such as Cambricon-X \cite{zhang2016cambricon}, Scaledeep \cite{venkataramani2017scaledeep}, Thinker \cite{yin2017thinker}, and DnnWeaver \cite{sharma2016high}, expose a high-level ISA where some instructions perform tensor operations (e.g., dot product, matrix-matrix multiplication, convolution, pooling, and sigmoid).
+They simplify the compiler's mission because it can invoke high-level operations instead of generating and optimizing a low level-code.
+However, it still has to manage data copies automatically.
+This subsection describes such high-level ISAs used by accelerators and machine code generation.

 \mysubsubsection{Instruction sets} For tensor computations on hardware accelerators, ISAs typically feature instructions for arithmetic, logical, and data transfer operations with matrix, vector, and scalar data.
-Layers of ML models feature loops iterating thousands of times; dynamic instances of repetitive instructions can significantly increase the bandwidth requirements for delivering these instructions to PEs at each cycle and the energy consumption due to fetching these instructions from memory, communicating them, and processing them \cite{yuan2019sticker}.
-To mitigate such overhead of dynamic instructions, accelerators are designed with an array of vector or SIMD PEs.
-It allows PEs to process a single instruction for performing multiple computations on the block of tensors.
-Alternatively, accelerators feature PEs with additional control logic such that PEs process an instruction once, but repeatedly perform the sequence of execution for a certain interval.
+Layers of ML models feature loops iterating thousands of times; dynamic instances of repetitive instructions can significantly increase the bandwidth requirements for delivering them to PEs at each cycle and the energy consumption.
+To mitigate such overheads, accelerators are designed with an array of vector or SIMD PEs.
+It allows PEs to process a single instruction for performing multiple computations on the blocks of tensors.
+Alternatively, PEs contain additional control logic such that they process an instruction once, but repeatedly perform the sequence of execution for a certain interval.